Murage-Martha/Security-HomeLab-With-Wazuh/README.md

 # Security HomeLab With Wazuh XDR and SIEM
-Deploying Wazuh XDR and SIEM tool on Proxmox Virtual Environment
+_Deploying Wazuh XDR and SIEM tool on Proxmox Virtual Environment_

-My goal in putting up this lab environment is to gain **an understanding of Wazuh's features** and operational capabilities in order to practise **endpoint security**.
-Since mobile devices, cloud usage, and remote work eliminated conventional network perimeters, endpoint security has become crucial for modern businesses, as every endpoint can be attacked.
-Organisations require real-time endpoint detection, response, and ongoing monitoring to maintain their security posture because sophisticated attacks are evading perimeter defences.
-This lab demonstrates **practical XDR skills**, threat hunting abilities, and incident response procedures necessary for safeguarding today's dispersed enterprise networks.
+ 🚀 The goal: to gain **an understanding of Wazuh's features** and operational capabilities in order to practise **endpoint security**.

+Why Wazuh:

+✔️ One of the best open-source XDR/SIEM platforms available, enterprise-grade features ✔️ Strong community support with active forums and documentation ✔️ Free to use - perfect for learning without licensing costs ✔️ Great for building real-world security skills

+Why Proxmox:
+Proxmox is a Type 1 hypervisor - runs directly on hardware

+ 🔹 Better performance than Type 2 hypervisors (VirtualBox, VMware Workstation) 🔹 Mimics how real companies deploy virtual infrastructure 🔹 Better isolation between VMs - more secure lab environment 🔹 Scales better for multiple VMs running simultaneously